notexactlyawe/cameronmacleod.com/content/pages/cv.md

 **Abbey Court Guest House** (*Shrewsbury*)

-I have grown up in family guest houses helping my parents out in both customer-facing roles and in technical maintenance roles.
+I have grown up in a guest house helping my parents out in both customer-facing roles and in technical maintenance roles.
 This has led me to undertake projects such as rebuilding our network to offer a free Wi-fi service to our guests.
 We now have a reliable network with 100% house coverage that can handle 25 users with all their devices at a time.
 It has given me a confident and professional phone manner, strong rapport with customers face to face and experience in a high-pressure catering environment.

 Personal projects